-The District has a distinctively high proportion of residents with college degrees, with the percentage of adults over 25 with a bachelor's degree or higher nearly double the national average.40.
-The number of District residents who have at least some college background has risen dramatically over the past decade - from just over 250,000 to nearly 330,000.41.
+The District has a distinctively high proportion of residents with college degrees; the percentage of adults over 25 with a bachelor's degree or higher nearly doubles the national average.
+The number of District residents who have at least some college background has risen dramatically over the past decade from just over 268,000 to over 348,000.
 The District also has a substantial job market that demands and supports these degree-holders.
-Sixty percent of the job postings between January and October 2015 required a bachelor's degree or above.42.
-A recent analysis of the top "high demand, high wage" occupations indicates that nearly two-thirds
+Sixty-five percent of the job postings in 2017 required a bachelor's degree or above.
+A recent analysis of the top "high demand, high wage" occupations indicates that nearly three-quarters (74.5%) of the Top 51 high demand, high wage occupations in the District require a bachelor's degree.
+An additional 9.8% of high demand, high wage occupations require a graduate degree (Doctoral or Professional and/or Master's).
+High annual salaries in this analysis range from a low median of \$45,883 Secretaries and Administrative Assistants (Except Legal, Medical, and Executive) to a high median of \$185,604 for Chief Executives.